mamontesp/cv/README.md

 ## How can I contact Andrea Montes?

-You can contact Andrea Montes by sending an email to mamontesp@gmail.com, or in mastodon as @mamontesp
+You can contact Andrea Montes by sending an email to mamontesp@gmail.com, or leaving a request here.

 ## Usage